Find Your Answers

 All medications must be turned in to staff at check-in, where it will be given to instructors.
 All participant medication, supplements, or vitamins, prescribed or over the counter, must be reported on the Camp Care Info Form.
 Please bring enough medication to last the entire length of the program.
 All medications, supplements and vitamins must be in the original packaging/bottle and unexpired.
 Additionally, prescription medication must include labeling that identifies the prescribing physician, the name of the medication, the dosage, and the frequency of dispensation.
 Prescription medications must be in the participant’s name.

-Participants who use inhalers should bring TO inhalers, in case one is lost or broken.
-Participants that require epinephrine should bring TWO epi-pens.
+Participants who use inhalers should bring TWO inhalers in case one is lost or broken and a spacer if used.
+Participants who require epinephrine should bring TWO epi-pens.
 No loose pills/vitamins in Ziploc bags.
 Our staff can re-package medications that come larger containers into smaller containers appropriate for their trip.
 Participants are not allowed to self-administer medicine.

 Example Typical Menu: